Revisiting Spurs’ first starting XI under Daniel Levy: Booth, Thelwell…

 A lot has changed at the club since then.
 And given that Spurs finished 12th in 2000–01, things have certainly improved.

-Before Tottenham fans get too sad about Mauricio Pochettino’s departure, they should remember how they lined up the week after Levy replaced Alan Sugar.
+Before Tottenham fans get too sad about the downturn over the past couple of months, they should remember how they lined up the week after Levy replaced Alan Sugar.

-One of the better members of the 2001 side, goalkeeper Neil Sullivan never won a World Cup like Hugo Lloris, but he would have kept Paulo Gazzaniga out of the team.
+One of the better members of the 2001 side, goalkeeper Sullivan never won a World Cup like Hugo Lloris, but he would have kept Pierluigi Gollini out of the team.

-In February 2001 Luke Young was still youthful, but Levy chose to sell him to Charlton that summer.
+In February 2001, Young was still youthful, but Levy chose to sell him to Charlton that summer.

 He played almost his whole career in the Premier League, blemishing his record with a solitary Championship appearance for QPR.

-Playing his last campaign before moving across North London, Sol Campbell was a world-class defender at the time.
+Playing his last campaign before moving across north London, Campbell was a world-class defender at the time.

 After 11 minutes of this game, however, he allowed Branko Strupar to get away and poke home from a corner, which set the tone for Spurs’ awful performance.

-Youngster Alton Thelwell was not a world-class defender.
-He gave away a penalty in this match and was subbed at half time for Anthony Gardner.
+Youngster Thelwell was not a world-class defender.
+He gave away a penalty in this match and was subbed at half-time for Anthony Gardner.

 “I’ll be having a chat with Alton to let him know that just because he is in the first team does not mean he is the finished article,” said a Mourinho-like George Graham after the match.